Indezine Logo

 Back

-1. Select the smaller square so that you can see the selection handles, as shown in Figure 8, below.
+1. Select the smaller square to display its selection handles, as shown in Figure 8, below.

-3. Now, select the bottom left white handle, as shown highlighted in red within Figure 8, above.
-Hold down the Shift key and drag it downwards.
-As soon as the smaller shape is resized to match the size of the adjoining shape, you’ll see that the Smart Guides make an appearance, as shown in Figure 9, below.
-Since both our shapes were already top-aligned, dragging downwards was all we needed to do to attain the same size for both shapes.
-If your shapes are not top-aligned, you may have to drag and resize upwards as well.
+3. Select the bottom-left white handle, highlighted in red within Figure 8, above.
+Hold the Shift key and drag it downward.
+As the smaller shape approaches the size of the adjoining one, Smart Guides appear to confirm the match, as shown in Figure 9, below.
+Since both shapes were already top-aligned, dragging downward was enough to make them equal in size.
+If your shapes aren't top-aligned, you may need to resize from the top as well.

 4. Resizing shapes is a snap